FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Using_the_SEND_command/Define_implicit_SEND_CL.md

 {
-    "title": "Defining an implicit SEND",
+    "title": "Defining an implicit SEND ",
     "linkTitle": "Defining an implicit SEND",
     "weight": "220"
 }Files can be made available for a transfer request either implicitly